KalavarDB/core/docs/protocol/data-types/JSON.md

 N/A

-*A string may be infinite length, but the true length of the string is dependant on the limitations of the hardware the system is running on
+*A JSON field may be infinite length, but the true length of the field is dependant on the limitations of the hardware the system is running on